NERC-CEH/datalab/docs/README.md

 `mdBook` is a clone of the legacy GitBook written in rust; a standalone binary is available and is utilised in the build pipeline to build a docker container to serve the formatted user documentation.
-If installed the documentation my be generated and served locally by running the `mdbook serve` command.
+If installed the documentation may be generated and served locally by running the `mdbook serve` command.

 Linting of the MarkDown files is preformed by the NodeJS library